AxaFrance/SlimFaas/README.md

 1. Public Open Source
 2. Add a build version without any redis dependencies and allow SlimFaas to manage internal queue
+3. Scale up dynamically from SlimFaas
-3. Upgrade to .NET8 using AOT => lighter and faster
+4. Upgrade to .NET8 using AOT => lighter and faster